edgarfinn/Learning-Python/IntroductionToPython.md

 ### Grammar
 - Python is case sensitive.
 - The end of a line marks the end of a statement (ie no semicolon required).
-- Blocks of code are grouped using indentation (as opposed to, say, curly braces).
+- Logical blocks of code are grouped using indentation (as opposed to, say, curly braces).
+  - Avoid using tabs for indentation as this complicates the indentation scheme.
+  The [official python style guide](https://www.python.org/dev/peps/pep-0008/#indentation) suggests using 4 spaces, but google's internal style guide dictates 2 spaces. 🤷‍♂️ :man_shrugging:

 - Comments can be denoted either as single-lines, using the `#` symbol (extending to the end of the line), or across multiple lines wrapping the comment block with three quotation marks:
 ```Python
  # This is a single-line commend